The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Comparison with previous results

-In Figure~\ref{fig:bias_compf} we plot the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ obtained from our analysis as a function of redshift (filled red dots and red circles) and compare them to those obtained by M05 (green triangles) and K11 (blue squares), that followed a procedure similar to ours.
-We do not consider here the results of the analyses of \cite{simon07} and \cite{jullo12} since these authors estimate the so-called correlation parameter that accounts for both nonlinearity and stochasticity.
+In Figure~\ref{fig:bias_compf} we plot the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ obtained from our analysis as a function of redshift (filled { and open} red dots) and compare these values to those obtained by M05 (green triangles) and K11 (blue squares) from counts in cells following a procedure similar to ours.
+We do not consider the results of the analyses of \cite{simon07} and \cite{jullo12} since these authors estimate the so-called correlation parameter that accounts for both non-linearity and stochasticity.

-To avoid mixing evolution and luminosity dependence we only considered objects that, at a given redshift, span a similar range of magnitudes.
+We only considered objects that, at a given redshift, span a similar range of magnitudes to avoid mixing evolution and luminosity dependence.
 For VIPERS we consider objects with M$_{\rm B}<-19.1-z-5\log(h)$.
-For zCOSMOS we consider objects above a similar magnitude cut of M$_{\rm B}=-19.22-z-5\log(h)$.
-For the VVDS-Deep sample, M05 use a redshift-independent luminosity threshold of M$_{\rm B}=-20.0-5\log(h)$ which is comparable with the other cuts in the range $z=[0.8,1.1]$.
-For an even more consistent comparison between VIPERS and VVDS we have considered an additional subsample cut at the same constant magnitude limit as M05.
-The results in this case are represented by the open red circles.
+For zCOSMOS we consider objects above a similar cut-off, M$_{\rm B}=-19.22-z-5\log(h)$.
+For the VVDS-Deep sample, M05 use a redshift-independent luminosity threshold of M$_{\rm B}=-20.0-5\log(h),$ which is comparable with the above cut-offs in the range $z=[0.8,1.1]$.
+We considered an additional VIPERS subsample cut at the same constant magnitude limit as M05 to improve the consistency in the comparison with VVDS.

-In the case of M05 the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ shown in the plot have been inferred from the published values of $\tilde{b}$ and $\hat{b}/\tilde{b}$.
-In addition, M05 do not provide errors for $\tilde{b}/\hat{b}$.
-The errorbars shown in the plot have been extrapolated from the errors on $\hat{b}$ under the assumption that the ratio of the errors on $\hat{b}$ and those on $\tilde{b}/\hat{b}$ does not depend on the dataset.
+In the case of M05, the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ shown in {Figure~\ref{fig:bias_compf}} were inferred from the published values of $\tilde{b}$ and $\hat{b}/\tilde{b}$.
+In addition, M05 do not provide the errors for $\tilde{b}/\hat{b}$.
+The error bars shown in the plot were extrapolated from the errors on $\hat{b}$ under the assumption that the ratio of the errors on $\hat{b}$ and those on $\tilde{b}/\hat{b}$ { are} the same for the two datasets.
 The comparison between zCOSMOS and VIPERS shows that this assumption is approximately valid.
 The zCOSMOS points are plotted at the centre of their redshift bins.
-In the VVDS case we added an offset $\Delta_z=+0.1$ to avoid overlapping.
+In the VVDS case we added an offset $\Delta_z=+0.02$ to avoid overlapping.
 Finally, we restrict our comparison to counts in cells of $R=8$ \hmpc since this is the minimum cell size considered by K11 and the only one common to the three analyses.